-COVID-19 is continuing to devastate the United States, leaving schools and business owners struggling to find the “right way” to reopen.
+COVID-19 is continuing to devastate the United States, leaving restaurant business owners struggling to find the “right way” to reopen.
 While the majority of businesses have been granted permission to open their doors again, they are continuing to struggle with attracting customers.

 Rather than repeating the same, “Come see us, we’re open,” message every day on social media, consider posting something like:

 By elaborating and getting more creative with your “we’re open” messages, not only will you get your point across, but you’ll increase your engagement and attract more attention.
 As mentioned in our last post, it’s absolutely vital that you update your website, social media, and Google listing to show your new hours.
-Updating will also save you time answering phone calls about whether or not you’re open and what time you close.
+These simple, yet effective, restaurant marketing strategies will also save you time answering phone calls about whether or not you’re open and what time you close.

 At this time, social media is more prevalent than ever given that most people are stuck at home on their phones all day.
 You should be on all platforms, including Twitter, Facebook, Instagram, LinkedIn, and YouTube.
 If a big portion of your consumers are Gen Z or Millennials, consider giving Tik Tok as well.